Skip to content

 table_options Delta table options and metadata (identity, clustering, properties, comments).

-spark_options Per-job Spark session/SQL options mapping.
+spark_options Per-job Spark SQL/session options.

-check_options Configure DQ checks (pre_run, post_run, max_rows, min_rows, count_must_equal, skip).
+check_options Configure DQ checks (pre_run, post_run, min_rows, max_rows, etc.).

 timeout Per-job timeout seconds (overrides step defaults).